jinshengwang92/Statistical_Learning-UIUC/README.md

-## This folder contains the projects I have cooperated with cooperation of Jifu Zhao (jzhao59@illinois.edu ).
+## This folder contains the projects I have cooperated with Jifu Zhao (jzhao59@illinois.edu ).

 These projects include:
 * 1-Iowa Housing Price Prediction.